sal55/langs/cthings/candm.md

 **187** One more thing about $ is that M allows it in identifiers.
 It is a far better choices for reserved or internal identifiers as it is more visible than _ or __ favoured by C. Many C compilers accept $, but some don't (tcc) or only in certain parts of an identifier (lccwin).

-**188** C programs use a main() entry point; M normally uses start() or also main(), which never take parameters:
+**188** C programs use a main() entry point; M normally does the same but it never take parameters:
 ````
-proc start =
+proc main =
     println "Hello, World!"
 end
 ````
-Command line parameters are accessed via globals 'nsysparams' and 'sysparams'. (main() was useful when the compiler generated C source, then C compilers didn't understand 'start').
+Command line parameters are accessed via globals 'nsysparams' and 'sysparams'.

-**189** If an M module includes a function with the name $init, then it is automatically called from the program start-up code.
-(However, module order is often indeterminate, so you don't know which is called first.)
+**189** If an M module includes a function with the name `start`, then it is automatically called from the program start-up code.

 **190** M has primitive OO features in form of encapsulation: records can contain, not just members, but also named constants, types and functions:
 ````